lesunb/XMIToPRISM/README.md

 1- Open the XMI-PRISM-Converter project on Eclipse.

-2- Go to the "JAR-File-And-Scripts" folder.
-Copy the contents of this folder.
-The contents are the folder "configuration-scripts" and the latest version of the JAR named "xpconverter.jar" (short for XMI-To-PRISM Converter).
+2- Go to the "src/main/resources" folder.
+Copy the JAR File and the configuration-scripts folder.
+The JAR named "xpconverter.jar", short for XMI-To-PRISM Converter.

 3- Paste these contents in the folder where the .XMI file is.